openmrs/openmrs-owa-sysadmin/.github/PULL_REQUEST_TEMPLATE.md

   No? -> write tests and add them to this commit `git add . && git commit --amend`

-- [ ] I ran `mvn clean package` right before creating this pull request and added all formatting changes to my commit.

-  No? -> execute above command

 - [ ] All new and existing **tests passed**.

   No? -> figure out why and add the fix to your commit.
 It is your responsibility to make sure your code works.